Published Mar 29, 2018; last updated Apr 3, 2019.

 There are countless ways of acquiring new leads — a few examples include networking at events, getting referrals from existing customers, and adding a form to your website.
 The key is to get the lead’s contact information into your CRM so you can follow up with them.

 Depending on how you generate leads, you may acquire sales opportunities simultaneously, or the opportunities may arise later.
 If you purchase a list of leads, you won’t know initially if they are interested in your product or service.
-Consequently, you will have to reach out to each one to determine if an opportunity exists.
-In contrast, when you use Method:CRM’s web to lead form on your website, each submission will automatically create a new lead and a new opportunity.
+You’ll have to reach out to each one to determine if an opportunity exists.
+In contrast, when you use Method

 Method:CRM users: Click “Setup” on your Web to Lead app to change the Method user that new web leads are assigned to by default.